-18) A \\\\\\ specifically details how you plan to find customers and to sell your product.
+- 18) A specifically details how you plan to find customers and to sell your product.

-A) sales analysis
+- A) sales analysis

-B) business plan
+- B) business plan

-C) competitive strategy
+- C) competitive strategy

-D) market strategy
+- D) market strategy

-Answer: D

-Difficulty: Easy

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.
+Learning Objective: 2.1: Identify the key components of e-commerce business models.

-19) Which of the following is not a community provider?
+- 19) Which of the following is not a community provider?

+- A) LinkedIn

+- B) Facebook

+- C) Blue Nile

+- D) Pinterest